 Legal Reform Deficiencies: Until 2012, Turkmenistan did not have a comprehensive basic copyright and neighboring rights law, instead relying on the Soviet-era Civil Code (Chapter IV).
-The 2012 revision of that Civil Code (Chapter IV), and of a separate Copyright Law remedied this major IPR legal regime deficiency, but other key reforms, as noted, are still necessary for a digital-era basic IPR regime, especially, for effective enforcement.
+The 2012 revision of that Civil Code (Chapter IV), and of a separate Copyright Law remedied this major IPR legal regime deficiency, but other key reforms, as noted, are still especially necessary for a basic digital-era IPR regime for effective enforcement.